ashleydavis/mongokit/README.md

 When you want to start a new TypeScript app:

 - Copy this repo
-- In `package.json`, change `typescript-template-cli` to `you-cmd-name` the name of the your cli program (once installed on a user's computer).
+- In `package.json`, change `mongokit-cli` to `you-cmd-name` the name of the your cli program (once installed on a user's computer).
-- Across the whole repo, search and replace `typescript-template` to `your-module-name`.
+- Across the whole repo, search and replace `mongokit` to `your-module-name`.
 - Install your own custom dependencies
 - Add your custom code.
 - Comit it all to your own repo.